 Connect with employees

-Create a channel like #ama, #ceo, or #leadership, where the executive team periodically answers questions from around the company.
-This helps employees get to know executives better and understand what’s important to them.
+Create a channel like #ceo-ama (AMA stands for "ask me anything") for the executive team to field questions from members.
+This helps employees get to know you better and understand what’s important to you.

 Apps for executives